bbauska/ShayHowe-Adv-HTML5-CSS3/readme.md

 <h4>Conditional Comments</h4>

-Conditional comments are also handled differently in Haml.
-To create a conditional comment use square brackets, [], around the condition.
+<p>Conditional comments are also handled differently in Haml.
+To create a
+conditional comment use square brackets, [], around the condition.
-These square brackets need to be placed directly after the forward slash.
+These square brackets need to be placed directly after the forward slash.</p>

 <h4>Haml</h4>